sodascience/cbs_python/ossc/README.md

     - creates a virtual environment and installs more packages from pip
     - exports the exact requirements from this venv to the file defined in `OSSC_requirements`
     - translates these requirements to a "regular" requirements.txt file, defined by `RA_requirements`.
     - compares these requirements to the `environment0000.txt` defined in the repository root.
-(This may not be of interest to most people.)
+(Most people can probably ignore this.)

 4. Try to create the regular venv as follows
     ```bash